Sgt. Pepper's Lonely Hearts Club Band (song): Releases

+Live performances

 "Sgt.
 Pepper's Lonely Hearts Club Band" was never performed live by the Beatles.
 It was performed by three of the former band members (McCartney, Harrison and Starr) plus Eric Clapton on 19 May 1979, at Clapton's wedding party.

 Paul McCartney played the song live on the 1989–90 Paul McCartney World Tour.
 On subsequent tours he would play the reprise version and use that as a segue into "The End".
 When the performance is released, it usually is listed as "Sgt.
 Pepper's/The End", shortening the name of the song.
 When McCartney performs it, he usually adds the count-in after the drum part begins, as opposed to McCartney's count-in preceding the drum opening.